Walter Swennen - 2017 - Elementary Escaping [EN, interview]

-- How did you arrive at making these strange patches?
+- How did you make these strange patches?

 - That’s what restorers of old paintings do these days: they fill the gaps with a kind of removable plaster and then imitate the oil paint with a thin layer of gouache… And what happened in this other painting?